John940/John940/README.md

 - 👀 I’m interested in for programming and technology!
 - 🌱 I’m currently learning python and i do my master in applied informatics and computer science.
 - 💞️ I’m looking to collaborate on junior programming projects.
-- 📫 How to reach me: [my linkedin](www.linkedin.com/in/ioannis-kosmanos)
+- 📫 How to reach me:  [Linkedin](https://www.linkedin.com/in/ioannis-kosmanos)

 <!---
 John940/John940 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.